marat-gainullin/mongo-client/README.md

 ### Using bower package manager
 First of all you need [bower](https://bower.io) package manager to be installed.
 Than you need to install [bower-installer](https://www.npmjs.com/package/bower-installer).
-Than you need to create `bower.json` file in the root of your project and add the following there:
+Finally, you need to create `bower.json` file in the root of your project and add the following to it:
 ```
   "dependencies": {
     "platypus-js-mongo-client": "0.0.7"